deepgram/web-next/content/blog/posts/deep-learning-asr-for-business/index.md

 ---
-title: "5 Reasons Deep Learning for Speech Recognition is Business-Ready Now"
+title: 5 Reasons Deep Learning for Speech Recognition is Business-Ready Now
-description: "Have you heard that deep learning for ASR only exists in the lab?
+description: Have you heard that deep learning for ASR only exists in the lab?
   Its not true!
-Here are five ways that deep learning is business-ready now."
+Here are five ways that deep learning is business-ready now.
 date: 2022-02-15
 cover: https://res.cloudinary.com/deepgram/image/upload/v1661981406/blog/deep-learning-asr-for-business/blog-5-Reasons-DL-for-SR-Biz-Ready-Now-thumb-554x2.png
 authors: